jpenca/spinal-docs/README.md

 press play on your drum computer - you should now hear a 4/4 bass drum pattern. the command above translates to: **trigger the bass-drum track in the step range 1 to 16, with an interval of 4 steps.**

-try to change the command a bit, for example change the `4` to a different number such as `3`, hit Return again. try this on different tracks, e.g. `trig sd 1^16'4` for the snare-drum track. also try different ranges, such as `2^8'4`. the interval `'4` is optional - you can ommit this, e.g.: `1^16`.
-The interval is then `1`.
+to get familiar with spinal, try to change the command a bit, for example change the `4` to a different number such as `3`, hit Return again. try different tracks, e.g. `trig sd 1^16'4` for the snare-drum track. also try different ranges, such as `2^8'4`. the interval `'4` is optional.
+For example, try: `1^16`.
+The interval is then simply `1`. after each change, listen closely to the pattern you created.
+Look at the sequencer and how the trigs are placed.
+You will master the spinal language quickly.

 ## events on a grid